 Interactive PowerBI: Retail Sales Analysis

-What this solves: This retail analytics platform consolidates syndicated brick-and-mortar market data into a single dynamic source of truth — replacing offline spreadsheets with a self-service tool that gives sales, marketing, and strategy teams a real-time view of market performance across geographies, categories, and timeframes.
-The platform answers not just what changed, but why — through a tree decomposition methodology that isolates the drivers of any sales movement.
+What this solves: This retail analytics platform consolidates syndicated brick-and-mortar market data into a single dynamic source of truth — replacing offline spreadsheets with a self-service tool that gives sales, marketing, and strategy teams a view of market performance across geographies, categories, and timeframes.
+The platform answers not just what changed, but why — through a tree decomposition that isolates the drivers of any sales movement.

 The Point-of-Sale dashboard breaks down syndicated market-level data into business insights.
 This is where teams can understand sales, share, trends, and drivers of change across markets (geographies), categories, segments, etc. Instead of the proliferation of Excels with customized data pulls, the POS dashboard provides a single source of truth for the business to measure themselves by.
 This grounds the company in data to align upon and strategize for changes in market dynamics.